 At the Walmart Care Clinic

 According to the Walmart Care Clinic website, clinics in Georgia and South Carolina accept Medicaid.
-To verify if a location near you accepts Medicaid, find your nearest Walmart Care Clinic and give them a call.
+To verify if a location near you accepts Medicaid, give them a call.
 Alternately, you can call the patient support line at (844) 398-1398.

 Clinic services are an optional benefit of Medicaid, so make sure your Medicaid plan includes clinic services before you head to your local Walmart Care Clinic.
 And, if your Medicaid plan requires a copay, coinsurance, or deductible, you will be responsible to pay that portion at the time of your services.